 A basic schedule can run an agent every specified number of days, hours, minutes or seconds.
-Start time and time zone specifies the first time an agent will run.
+Start time and time zone specify the first time an agent will run.

 A CRON expression can be used to add a more complex schedule.
 Please see CRON expressions for more information.
 CRON expressions cannot contain time zone information, so if a CRON expression specifies a specific run time, you can use the Time zone field to specify the time zone for that run time.
 A CRON schedule will start on or after the time specified by the Start time field.